Public Access for Night Tours

 Bright Moon Tour:

-The Bright Moon Tour is offered on nights roughly occurring 5 nights before and after Full Moon.
+The Bright Moon Tour is offered by special request on nights roughly occurring 5 nights before and after Full Moon.
 The brightness of the Moon prohibits viewing of dimmer night sky objects.
 It should be noted that the brightness of the Moon significantly washes out the visibility of the Milky Way.

 Included in the tour is a simulation live-stack of a deep sky object using images collected by us on a clear dark night and presented on either our 75” TV or 110” outdoor screen; a pre-recorded show about objects in the night sky; a tour of our telescope dome area; and viewing of the Moon, bright stars and available planets from our Observing Deck using our public telescopes.